ashwanipasricha/Commercial-loans-Default-Prediction/README.md

-# Case_study
- This case study was given as a part of one of the hiring process.

-Case Study - Commercial loans Default Prediction
+# Commercial loans Default Prediction

 A commercial lending bank wants to identify obligers/customers who are at risk of defaulting on their loans in next 1 year.
 They are providing you with ~5000 customer’s financial data for past few years which includes ~200 companies that defaulted.